25 Hidden Culinary Gems: A Foodie’s Dream

 Two happy girls close friends celebrating and toasting and drinking wine from a little bottles and watching a sun goes down over Saone river in Lyon city, France

-The long-held food capital of France, Lyon offers foodies a more relaxed approach to food than the hectic and more expensive Paris.
-The city’s bouchons are casual spots that serve up local French comfort foods, perfect for taking in the rich French flavors of Lyon’s specialties like Pâté en Croûte or Salade Lyonnaise.
+The long-held food capital of France, Lyon, offers foodies a more relaxed approach to food than the hectic and more expensive Paris.
+The city’s bouchons are casual spots serving local French comfort foods, perfect for taking in the rich French flavors of Lyon’s specialties like Pâté en Croûte or Salade Lyonnaise.
 Home to 15 Michelin-starred restaurants, foodies can indulge in the simple, fresh, and local flavors by master chefs or even snag a family-style meal at a café to experience Lyonnais food like a local.

 10. Mexico City, Mexico